-Tricia Kennerley, Walgreens Boots Alliance
+Tricia Kennerley, Boots UK

-Clare Kerr, McKesson UK
+Clare Kerr, LloydsPharmacy

-Head of Healthcare Policy and Strategy
+Director of Healthcare Policy and Strategy

 Clare Kerr registered as a pharmacist in 1989 having qualified from Queen’s University, Belfast.
 Clare has worked for LloydsPharmacy for over 30 years in a variety of roles.
 In 2000, Clare took on a role in the Pharmacy Service Development and she went on to lead a team that developed and implemented a wide range of services.
 As well as supporting the development and implementation of services to support patients living with diabetes, cardiovascular disease and respiratory conditions she was also the service development lead for Community Pharmacy Future, helping to build the evidence based for community pharmacy led services.